 Deborah Gitelson Krauth

-As Vice President of Production, Deborah Gitelson leads her team in overseeing all facets of event productions for nonprofit, corporate and government clients alike.
-She brings to her role more than 20 years of event management and production expertise.
+As Vice President, Deborah Gitelson leads her team in overseeing all facets of event productions for nonprofit, corporate and government clients alike.
+She brings to her role more than 25 years of event management and production expertise.
 She has produced numerous galas, dinners, groundbreakings, memorial unveilings, congressional receptions, large-scale entertainment productions, conferences, concerts, fashion shows and marathon walks.

 Ms. Gitelson has extensive experience in all aspects of event management, including event conceptualization, site selection, contract negotiations, décor and staging designs, program flow development, catering requirements, speaker and panel presentation coordination, managing A/V and technical requirements and video production, vendor management, travel and transportation coordination and budgeting.

-Signature productions include the Pentagon Memorial Fund Dedication Events, Lyndon B. Johnson’s Centennial Celebration Events and the American Red Cross Tiffany Circle Summit.
-In addition, her extensive client list includes BancAlliance, The Mentor Foundation, Common Sense Media, Teach for America, The Tug McGraw Foundation, The Lab School of Washington and the Lupus Foundation of America.
+Signature productions include the Pentagon Memorial Fund Dedication Events, Black Tie & Boots Inaugural Balls, and the American Red Cross Tiffany Circle Summit.
+In addition, her extensive client list includes DC Central Kitchen, The Washington Ballet, International Security Foundation, PenFed Foundation, International Center for Journalists, Capital Concerts, National Cherry Blossom Festival, and the Lupus Foundation of America.

-The Air Force Memorial dedication ceremony earned The Webster Group a Special Events Magazine Gala Award for "Best Event Produced for a Nonprofit Organization or Association" and an international nomination for best nonprofit event that year by the International Special Events Society (ISES).
+The Air Force Memorial dedication ceremony earned The Webster Group a Special Events Magazine Gala Award for "Best Event Produced for a Nonprofit Organization or Association" and an international nomination for best nonprofit event that year by the International Live Events Association (ILEA).